You may be able to increase your serotonin levels without medication by spending time outdoors, adjusting your diet, and more.

-Serotonin is a neurotransmitter, or chemical messenger, that’s involved in many processes throughout your body, from regulating your mood to promoting smooth digestion.
+Serotonin is a neurotransmitter (chemical messenger) involved in many processes throughout your body, from regulating your mood to promoting smooth digestion.

 It’s also known for:

-- promoting good sleep by helping regulate circadian rhythms
+- promoting quality sleep by helping regulate circadian rhythms

 - helping regulate appetite